RACQ CQ Rescue has a wet-lease arrangement with Babcock Mission Critical Services and pilots are employed through their stringent recruitment process.

 Air Crew Officer (ACO)

 Highly skilled and fantastically fit, our crewmen assist the pilot and act as the winch operator on aeromedical, search and rescue, emergency and counter disaster tasks.
-Whilst the aircrew are the vital link between the pilots and rescue crewmen, they work as an integrated team with the pilot and rescue crewmen.
+Whilst the aircrew is the vital link between the pilots and rescue crewmen, they work as an integrated team with the pilot and rescue crewmen.

 Rescue Crew Officer (RCO)